mhoussam1/MechaCar_Statistical_Analysis/README.md

 mpg = 6.27 * vehicle_length + 1.25e-3 * vehicle_weigth + 6.88e-2 * spoiler_angle -3.41 * AWD + 3.55 * ground_clearance - 1.04e+2

-R-square is 0.71 so 71% of the variations in mpg can be explained by changes in the vehicle length, the vehicle weight, the spoiler angle, the drivetrain and the ground clearance.
+R-square is 0.71. showing that 71 percent of the variations in mpg can be explained by changes in the vehicle length, the spoiler angle, the vehicle weight, the drivetrain and the ground clearance.
 We can consider this linear model as fairly efficient to predict mpg of MechaCar prototypes.

 # Summary Statistics on Suspension Coils